mawentowski/infra-as-code-with-plantuml-docker/README.md

 # Infrastructure-as-Code with PlantUML and Docker

-Welcome!

-This infrastructure-focused initiative leverages the power of PlantUML, a popular open-source tool for creating diagrams-as-code.
+This infrastructure-focused initiative leverages the power of [PlantUML](https://plantuml.com/), a popular open-source tool for creating diagrams-as-code for infrastructure.
 With this project, I aim to provide you with a self-contained environment through Docker, including dependencies and tools, such as PlantUML, Nginx, and Java, that allows you to quickly generate diagrams for visualizing your architecture and infrastructure.

-Whether you prefer local development or VS Code dev containers, this repository streamlines the diagram generation process.
-You can quickly generate and visualize your diagrams directly in your browser, making it convenient to iterate and communicate your architectural designs effectively.

-For more information about PlantUML and its capabilities, visit the official [PlantUML website](https://plantuml.com/).
+While using PlantUML web-based editor in the browser might offer a better user interface, this dockerized project is built around the PlantUML CLI, providing more flexibility, integration possibilities, offline support, version control, and scalability.

+You may prefer to create diagrams initially using a web-based editor!
+No problem.
+You can then use this project as a template to automate the diagram generation process, incorporate it into build scripts or Continuous Integration/Continuous Deployment (CI/CD) pipelines, and generate diagrams as part of your project documentation.

 ## Table of contents